AdobeDocs/experience-manager-64.en/help/forms/using/create-your-first-interactive-communication.md

 ---
-title: "Tutorial: Create your first Interactive Communication"
+title: Tutorial - Create your first Interactive Communication
 seo-title: Create your first Interactive Communication
 description: Learn to create your first Interactive Communication.
 seo-description: Learn to create your first Interactive Communication.